-Blower

-BLOWER Switch (19 DLX I/O)
+Blower BLOWER Switch (19 DLX 1/0)

-The blower (exhaust fan) is an exclusive standard feature on the 19 DLX I / O model.
+The blower (exhaust fan) is an exclusive standard feature on the 19 DLX I / 0 model.
 This equipment is installed to draw out the combustion gases that accumulate in the engine compartment.
 This device must be activated prior to starting the engine, in order to avoid accumulation of gases.

 Gasoline vapors can explode, resulting in injury or death.
 Before starting engine

-- Check engine compartment bilge for gasoline or vapors, and
+- Check engine compartment bilge for gasoline and vapors, and

 - Operate blower for four minutes, and

-- · Verify blower when operation.
+- Verify blower when operation.

-Run blower when boat is operating below crusing speed.
+Run blower when boat is operating below cruising speed